-This issue of Economic and Social Indicators presents the Consumer Price Index (CPI) for the first quarter 2011.
+This issue of Economic and Social Indicators presents the Consumer Price Index (CPI) for the second quarter of 2011.
 The methodology used for computing the CPI and the inflation rate is given in the technical note at Annex.

 2. KEY POINTS